SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 This is about creating a brand new Package from new files.
 If you are creating a new Package from the files of an old Package, we hope to develop a section for that in the future.

-A docassemble **Package** bundles code, metadata, dependencies, and your PDF’s or DOCX files into one place for you and others to access.
+A docassemble **Package** bundles code, metadata, dependencies, and your PDF's or DOCX files into one place for you and others to access.
 You get to pick and choose the files that you want to go into that particular Package.

 Also see docassemble docs about [pushing a Package to GitHub by committing](https://docassemble.org/docs/packages.html#github) and [about Packages in general](https://docassemble.org/docs/packages.html).